 The increasing demand for parking in Oxfordshire can lead to particular difficulties for disabled people who need to park close to their homes or work.
 We may provide a disabled person's parking place (DPPP) on a public road where there is a need.

-Residents can apply for one of these parking places to be provided close to their homes or work.
+Residents can apply to have one of these parking places installed close to their home or work.

 Blue Badge holders can park in Controlled Parking Zones

 Blue Badge holders may park in all parking bays (residents, limited time, pay and display etc., except for car club bays) in Oxford's Controlled Parking Zones and residents' parking schemes in:

 Blue Badge holders parking in these bays are exempt from payment or time limits.

 Any Blue Badge holder can use a DPPP

 No matter who has requested the disabled person's parking places (DPPP), any Blue Badge holder can park in it.

 Any vehicle using a DPPP must display a current Blue Badge.

 To qualify for a disabled person's parking place (DPPP), the following conditions must be met.